 Class I

 Applicant SG 1 SG 2 SG 3 Class II Class III Class IV

-CD Х Χ Χ Х Χ Х Х
+CD Х Χ Χ Χ X Х Х

 NCD

-WR X 1
+WR X^1 X 1

-WNR
+WNR Х

 LBFS No Yes Yes Yes Yes Yes Yes

-EXCEPTIONS
+EXCEPTIONS • •

-LIMDU/PEB Not require Not required.
+LIMDU/PEB Not required.

-1. Waivers are considered on a case-by-case Basis
+^{1.} Waivers are considered on a case-by-case on Designated Personnel

-AEROMEDICAL CONCERNS: Untreated hypertension is associated with long term changes in the cardiovascular system that can cause a significant reduction in life span.
+AEROMEDICAL CONCERNS: Untreated hypertension is associated with long term changes in the cardiovascular system that in to have the effect of significantly reducing life span.
 Untreated hypertension also predisposes individuals to cerebrovascular accident, myocardial infarction, ophthalmologic disease and renal failure.
 The magnitude of the blood pressure elevation is directly proportional to the risk of developing complications and is increased by other risk factors such as hyperlipidemia or cigarette smoking.
 A diagnosis of White Coat Hypertension may be warranted, however, must be supported by a completely normal 24-hour ambulatory blood pressure monitor.
 If the blood pressure exceeds standards at the time of exam, three day blood pressure checks (at two different times each day) are indicated.
 Previously high readings which are then normal on three day follow-up DOES NOT relieve the examining flight surgeon from re-evaluation if the blood pressure is high during subsequent physical exams (or sick-call visits).

-Blood pressure exceeding 139 mm HG systolic or 89 mm HG diastolic is CD and a waiver will not be recommended.
+Blood pressure exceeding 139 mmHG systolic or 89 mmHG diastolic is CD and a waiver will not be recommended.
 If the systolic pressure is 150 mm or less and/or the diastolic 100 mm or less, member may continue to fly for a maximum of six months with Flight Surgeon's approval if asymptomatic and no evidence of end organ damage.
 This allows for a trial of weight reduction, diet modification, exercise, etc. Clearance Notice should clearly state the necessity to re-evaluate for effectiveness of non-pharmacologic measures every three months and be issued for duration of only 90 days and the reason (pending blood pressure reduction measures).
-At the end of a total of six months, if member is within aviation standards (BP<140/90), they are PQ.
+At the end of a total of six months, if member is within aviation standards (<140/90), they are PQ.
 If not within standards, member is NPQ, and grounded for any remaining work-up and the initiation of therapy.
 Blood pressure out of standards will not be waived; the approved medications are outlined below.
 Unrestricted waivers are possible if adequate control of blood pressure is achieved (BP<140/90), there is no evidence of end-organ damage, and there are no significant medication side effects in designated personnel.